A Fellowship Unlike Any Other

 The result is the Refractive Surgery Alliance (RSA) Fellowship Network – a completely new training experience that offers a standardized curriculum, extensive training in all aspects of patient management, surgery, business, research and technology, and exposes participants to a broad range of development that goes beyond the usual fellowship experience.

-Fellowship training has followed the preceptor-apprentice model for more than a century.
-The RSA Fellowship Network modernizes specialist training.
-Fellows go through the program as a class, rather than as individuals using digital communications platforms.
+Fellow and Associate Fellows, go through the program as a class, rather than as individuals – using digital communications platforms.
 The Fellowship experience is not left to happenstance, it is carefully structured to ensure that fellows are exposed to the full scope of refractive surgery.

 Current training sites exist across the globe and more sites are recruited each year.
 We believe the RSA Fellowship Network model will become the template for specialist training throughout ophthalmology and in other specialties.